RemiAllio/MitoFinder/README.md

 -- metaspades			(recommended: a bit slower but more efficient (see associated paper).
 WARNING: Not compatible with single-end reads)
 -- idba

+### tRNA annotation step
+Secon, you can choose the tool for the tRNA annotation step of MitoFinder using the -t option:
+-t mitfi	(default, MiTFi: slower but really efficient)
+-t arwen	(ARWEN: faster)
+-t trnascan	(tRNAscan-SE)

 ## Mitochondrial genome assembly

 TIP: use mitofinder --example to print basic usage examples